Daily Check List

 Do not place cooked meat back on the plate or surface used to prepare or transport the raw, fresh, or frozen meat.

-Raw, fresh, and frozen meats must be stored below and separate from any other food items to prevent them from contaminating the other items (such as by dripping on them).
+Raw, fresh, and frozen meats must be stored below and separated from any other food items to prevent them from contaminating the other items (such as by dripping on them).

 Following these rules keeps the product fresh and prevents the growth of bacteria.